Serving Upstate NY—VT—MA • For selections & prices, CALL or EMAIL US

 Other Common Names and Related Species:

-Tauari is distributed through South America, including Suriname, Guyana, Venezuela and parts of Brazil.
+Brazilian Oak, or Tauari, is distributed throughout South America, including Suriname, Guyana, Venezuela, and parts of Brazil.

 Janka Hardness: 1650

 Ironically, Tauari has a hardness similar to that of Beech, to which it is closest in appearance.

 Clear grade Brazilian Oak flooring is tan in color, similar American Ash or Beech. #1 Common Brazilian Oak flooring is occasionally available, but the Clear grade is most prevalent.

 All Tauari flooring is milled in South America because it is more cost-effective to ship finished material than raw lumber.
 Lengths of the Brazilian Oak flooring bundles are 7 feet so they can easily fit into 8-foot-wide steel shipping containers.
 All pre-milled products are tongue-&-groove and end-matched (tongue-&-grooved on the ends of the boards).
 Moisture content ranges from 6% to 8% for quick acclimation.
 The average length of the flooring pieces is usually about 3 feet and ranges from 1 to 7 feet.
 Almost all imported flooring that is found is in 7-foot bundles, with widths available from 2¼″ to 5″.
 Typically, if a long or wide plank floor is desired, raw lumber must be obtained and the flooring must be milled here in the United States.
 Typically, the lengths can develop up to 12 feet.
 However, the cost can be double that of the pre-milled stock because of waste and labor costs in the United States.
 Also, raw lumber is relatively expensive because it is taxed more heavily than finished products to support local economies in South America.
 Tauari lumber is virtually impossible to find in the U.S., limiting the flooring lengths to the standards of pre-milled products.